geetarista/ST2-Arduino/README.md

 Currently, this plugin is only tested and optimized (read works) for OS X. I don't have access to Windows or Linux, so feel free to fork and add that functionality.

+## Prerequisites

+Dealing with a Makefile on my own was proving too cumbersome, so I've now opted to use the `ino` tool instead.

+Please visit [Ino's website](http://inotool.org/) to learn how to install it before continuing.

 ## Installation

 Via [Package Control](http://wbond.net/sublime_packages/package_control) (recommended):